ExamDay/NeuralGREWT/README.md

     symbols in the language given context.
 Anything like BERT or GPT-2 will do fine, and in fact are probably overkill.
     - NOTE: It's definitely overkill.
-Future work will employ a maximally-minimal version of BERT to accellerate calculation of validity tensors and eliminate "understanding intrusion".
+Future work will employ a maximally-minimal version of BERT to accelerate calculation of validity tensors and eliminate "understanding intrusion".
 Large BERT and GPT-2 models possess a good deal of "understanding" of written text that leads them to rank the probability of valid but otherwise non-sensical strings signficantly